bwlewis/rthreejs/README.md

 - Greater variety of WebGL rendering options, including spheres and a much higher-performance option for lots of nodes and edges.

+ETA on these substantial changes, 2nd week of January.

 ## NOTE!